 NAPA VALLEY AND SONOMA, CALIFORNIA

 While we have been lucky enough to drive around Napa Valley in a friend’s convertible, we have never taken this classic road Sonoma coast road trip through manicured vineyards, crumbling buildings, shining lakes, and gorgeous beaches.
-And that’s why I’m happy to include this by Shweta, who actually did the drive in a convertible.
+And that’s why I’m happy to include this by Shweta, who actually did the drive in a convertible and considers it to be one of the most scenic drives in Northern California.

 By Shweta Singhal of Zest in a Tote